7000+ complex surgeries over 16 years. Get an expert second opinion from Dr. Cohen here.

 Recovery Outlook for Pituitary Tumors

-A pituitary tumor is an abnormal growth of cells in the pituitary gland.
+A pituitary tumor, also known as pituitary adenoma, is an abnormal growth of cells in the pituitary gland.
 This gland is located at the base of the brain and controls the production of body hormones.
 Pituitary tumors are usually benign, meaning they are not cancerous but can cause serious health problems if they grow and press on surrounding tissues or produce high levels of pituitary hormones.
 According to recent statistics from Cancer.Net, pituitary gland tumors will affect about 13,870 Americans accounting for around 17% of all primary brain tumors.

 Prognosis of pituitary tumors refers to a doctor's estimate of the likely course and outcome of a person's illness.
 The doctor bases this estimate on information about the person's past health, the type of pituitary tumor, and how far the tumor has grown.

 Understanding the prognosis of a pituitary tumor can help patients and their families make informed decisions about treatment and follow-up care.
-This comprehensive guide will provide key information about the prognosis of pituitary tumors, including survival rates, pituitary adenoma life expectancy, and how long you can live with a pituitary tumor.
+This comprehensive guide will provide key information about pituitary gland tumor prognosis, including survival rates, pituitary adenoma life expectancy, and how long you can live with a pituitary tumor.

 What Is the Prognosis of Pituitary Tumors?

-In general, the prognosis of pituitary tumors is good.
+The prognosis of pituitary tumors is generally good.
 Most pituitary tumors are non-cancerous (benign) and can be successfully treated with surgery, radiation therapy, or medication.
-However, in some rare cases, pituitary tumors can act more aggressively to recur or every exceedingly rarely be cancerous (malignant) and spread to other parts of the body.
+However, in some rare cases, pituitary tumors can act more aggressively to recur or be cancerous (malignant) and spread to other parts of the body.

 When not treated early enough, pituitary tumors can grow and press on surrounding tissues or produce uncontrollably high level of hormones, causing severe health problems, including vision loss, fatigue, obesity, growth problems, and hormonal imbalances.